 The Public Service Pension Reduction (PSPR) was a progressive reduction imposed on public service pensions in payment, which exceeded applicable exemption thresholds and applied during the period of the financial emergency.
 PSPR did not alter the gross value of public service pensions in payment.
 Instead, it applied by way of temporary reduction in the pay-out value of the impacted pension.

 As PSPR was lessened and removed, the pay-out value of impacted pensions in payment increased.
-This was not a ‘pension increase’, but restoration of the impacted pension to its original amount.
+This was not a ‘pension increase’, but restoration of the temporarily reduced pension to its original amount.
 Pension increases involve application of an upward adjustment to the gross value of the public service pension.